tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 Those examples of software public APIs demonstrate that an API can be described more generally as *anything which a user might reasonably rely on*.

-SoC packages are typically written in specialised languages such as SystemVerilog (IEEE1800-2017) and VHDL (IEEE1076-2019) which facilitate synthesis to physical digital logic circuits.
+SoC designs are typically written in specialised languages such as Verilog (IEEE1364), SystemVerilog (IEEE1800), or VHDL (IEEE1076) which facilitate synthesis to physical digital logic circuits.
 Different from software, SoC designs have users with fundamentally different requirements related to higher-level designs, high-level software, and (most critically) physical implementation.